StefanoFerraro/LegoCar_Project/lane_detection/README.md

  <img src="../pics/gif/midline.gif" alt="midgif" width = 400>

 The package provide lane detection functionalities for the compressed image coming from the `raspicam_node`.
 A direction angle is computed and outputted with the topic `/steering_angle`.
+A processed image is published to the `/lane_detection/image/compressed` topic.
 The Implementation presented is based on several filters applied to the image, and the subsequent application of Canny algorithm + Hought transform.

 ## **1 - Main dependencies**